zzzprojects/learn-orm/tutorials/ncalc/exception-handling.md

 }
 ```

-You can also detect syntax errors before evaluating the expression by calling the `HasErrors()` method as shown below.
+You can also detect syntax errors before evaluating the expression by calling the `HasErrors()` method, as shown below.

 ```csharp
 public static void Example2()